 Southwest Airlines

-The oldest example is probably the story of the low-cost carrier Southwest Airlines, which looked at alternative industries and created new benefits for potential customers.
-Southwest Airlines positioned itself as a competitor to cars, not to other airlines, and adapted its strategy to the emerging needs:
+Perhaps the oldest example is the story of the low-cost carrier Southwest Airlines, which considered alternative industries and created new value for potential customers.
+Southwest Airlines positioned itself as a competitor to the automobile, not to other airlines, and adapted its strategy to the resulting needs

 - Reduced prices due to the elimination of additional services